dan-leo/masters/thesis/v8/2_litstudy.md

 This section outlines the capabilities of the UEs.

-Table: Summary AT Command set for Ublox {tbl:atcommands}
+Table: Summary AT Command set for Ublox {#tbl:atcommands}

 |                      | Command    | Description                                                  |
 | -------------------- | ---------- | ------------------------------------------------------------ |